gazebosim/sdf_tutorials/composition/proposal.md

 **Alternatives Considered for Reference Types**

-It was considered to only allow downwards references or a single upwards reference using the `^` characeter.
+It was considered to only allow downwards references or a single upwards reference using the `^` character.
 However, there was a lack of a sufficiently motivating example, so this was removed from the proposal.

 It was also considered to not permit upwards references and only use downward or